streamsets/datacollector-tests/README.md

             These tests cater to end-to-end scenarios for pipelines already created in SDC. e.g. single or multithreaded pipelines.

-+ **pipeline/pipelines/** - This folder contains JSON files defining the pipelines which are required by tests in folder /pipeline.
-            To generate these JSON files, pipelines under test are created using SDC and exported as JSON files.

 + **stage/** - This folder contains Python modules to test a stage in SDC.
-            The tests generate the pipeline under test using pipeline templates and stage definitions from SDC.

 + **upgrade/** - This folder contains Python modules to test SDC pipeline upgrades.